 2. Default Judgments

-As you can see, it’s best to receive your summons and consult with an attorney about how to best respond to the summons.
+As you can see, it’s best to receive your summons and consult with an attorney about what happens if you are not served court papers and how to best respond to the summons and how long does a process server have to serve papers.
 You may be able to dodge a summons for a while, but eventually the case will catch up to you.
-So take you summons, read it over, and if need be, contact a lawyer to advise you on how to proceed.
+So take you summons, read it over, and if need be, contact a lawyer to advise you on how to proceed the laws.